 Re-energised (and totally caffeinated), we carried on through the pretty streets of Norwich, heading over to the skating rink.

-We then swung by Norwich Market – which sounds pretty regular on the surface of it, till you find out that this market has been here for over 900 years!
-900 YEARS!!!
+We then swung by Norwich Market, which sounds pretty regular on the surface of it, till you find out that this market has been here for over 900 years!

 We eventually hopped into a taxi and headed over to the butcher’s – Archer’s, which is where we would be meeting with Charlie Hodson.

-Us Brits love British food but it takes people like Charlie (and I guess, in a large part – everyday people like you and I) to fully show visitors to England – and to other parts of the UK, what they’re missing. 🙂 In other words, if you happen to visit me in London, we’re going out eating at ALL the best British restaurants I can find! 😀
+We Brits love British food but it takes people like Charlie (and I guess, in a large part – everyday people like you and I) to fully show visitors to England.

 Food isn’t about discussing and over-analysing, it’s all about eating!
 With that, we set off to go eat some food at the Fur and Feather, Charlie’s pub/restaurant/bar.